OriginProtocol/origin/origin-docs/README.md

     git clone https://github.com/OriginProtocol/origin.git && cd origin/origin-docs

-Make sure you have Ruby >=2.3.1 installed or install with Homebrew/rvm:
+Make sure you have Ruby >=2.3.1 installed.
+Ruby 2.50 works great.
+If you don't have a current ruby on OSX, you can install a newer ruby version with brew or rbenv.

-    brew install ruby

 Start serving locally with: